vixshan/amina/self-host.md

 ## Setting up Environment Variables

-The following environment variables are required for mochi to work properly.
+The following environment variables are required for mochi to work correctly.

-You can set the environment variables in any way you like, or place an .env file at the root of your project (rename `.env.example` to `.env`), Ensure that your `.env` looks like this:
+You can set the environment variables in any way you like or place a .env file at the root of your project (rename `.env.example` to `.env`), Ensure that your `.env` looks like this:
 <details>
   <summary> [EXPAND] Click to see .env</summary>